aerospike/backup-go/cmd/asrestore/readme.md

 Restore Flags:
   -d, --directory string         The directory that holds the backup files.
 Required, unless --input-file is used.
   -n, --namespace string         Used to restore to a different namespace.
-Example: source-ns,destination-ns
+Example: source-ns,destination-ns.
-                                 Restoring to different namespace is incompatible with --mode=asbx.
   -s, --set string               Only restore the given sets from the backup.
                                  Default: restore all sets.
-                                 Incompatible with --mode=asbx.

   -B, --bin-list string          Only restore the given bins in the backup.
                                  If empty, include all bins.
-                                 Incompatible with --mode=asbx.

   -R, --no-records               Don't restore any records.
-                                 Incompatible with --mode=asbx.

   -I, --no-indexes               Don't restore any secondary indexes.
-                                 Incompatible with --mode=asbx.

       --no-udfs                  Don't restore any UDFs.
-                                 Incompatible with --mode=asbx.

   -w, --parallel int             The number of restore threads.
 Accepts values from 1-1024 inclusive.
                                  If not set, the default value is automatically calculated and appears as the number of CPUs on your machine.
   -L, --records-per-second int   Limit total returned records per second (rps).